box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 });
 ```

-This code houses all of the main functions that will be needed to handle and
+This code contains all of the main functions that will be needed to handle and
-process events between Slack and Box.
-From top to bottom, functions include:
+process the communication between Slack and Box.
+From top to bottom, the
+functions are:

 * `/event` handler: Captures all incoming Slack traffic, verifies the content,
- and routes to `process`.
+ and routes them to the `process` function.
-* `process`: Parses the Slack event and routes to either Box group
+* `process`: Parses the Slack event and routes the event to either Box group
  processing (user channel events) or to add Box content to the group (slash
  commands).
-* `processUser`: Handles user event requirements to either add or remove a user
+* `processUser`: Handles user events, either adding or removing a user
- to a Box group by routing to the appropriate functions.
+ from a Box group by routing to the appropriate functions.
 * `addGroupUser`: Adds a user to a Box group.
 * `removeGroupUser`: Removes a user from a Box group.
 * `processContent`: Collaborates Box content with the Box group.
 * `processSlackChannel`: Adds all Slack channel users to a Box group.
-* `getSlackUser`: Utility function to fetch a Slack user profile from a Slack
+* `getSlackUser`: Utility function to fetch a Slack user's profile from their
- user ID.
+  Slack user ID.
 * `getGroupId`: Utility function to fetch a Box group ID from a Box group name.

 </Choice>